microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest.md

 # New-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest

 ## SYNOPSIS
-In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object:\n+ Request active and persistent role assignments for a principal, with or without expiry dates.\n+ Activate, deactivate, extend, or renew an eligible role assignment for a principal.
-To call this API to update, renew, and extend assignments for yourself, you must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
+In PIM, carry out the following operations through the unifiedRoleAssignmentScheduleRequest object: To call this API to update, renew, and extend assignments for yourself, you must have multi-factor authentication (MFA) enforced, and running the query in a session in which they were challenged for MFA.
 See Enable per-user Azure AD Multi-Factor Authentication to secure sign-in events.
+This API is available in the following national cloud deployments.

 ## SYNTAX